 The product became an instant hit and the numbers started growing.
 The repeated user ratio was improving, and to date, this has been one of the most prominent products of LenDenClub.

 By the end of 2019, the startup tied up with another P2P lending platform, Loanmeet, and shifted focus towards merchant loans, which forms 75 percent of the company’s disbursement today.

 “Smaller businesses will require small ticket capital – we realised this long back,” Bhavin says.

 Launching InstaMoney was a part of LenDenClub’s strategy to move towards becoming a tech-driven startup as the product introduced the customer to a digital system.

-A customer is able to avail of a loan under InstaMoney within 10 minutes — 11 minutes application, 30-second verification, and lending completed in the next 13 seconds, except disbursal, which has certain requirements.
+A customer is able to avail of a loan under InstaMoney within 10 minutes — 11 minutes application, 30-second verification, and lending completed in the next 13 seconds, except disbursal, which has requirements.

 “We set a record of doing this entire process – from onboarding to disbursal – within 18 minutes, just to test our limits,” says Dipesh who takes immense pride in the startup’s strong backend tech.

 Keeping defaulters at bay

 The platform gets over 2.5 lakh applications every month, of which only 20,000 are disbursed.

 Different stages of filtering and criteria have been set up.
 Strong backend algorithmsare used to create a borrower’s risk profile and the decision of lending is made on the basis of the credit model created.
 The risk profile is evaluated and the interest rate is decided based on tech-based due diligence.
 The model is proprietary to LenDenClub, says Dipesh.